 The Amending Scheme seeks to crystallise the majority of the liabilities of the OIC Group.
-With certain exceptions, creditors must submit their claims by the bar date, 12 September 2016.
-Subject to the terms of the Amending Scheme, a claims agreement process will then commence after the bar date and a final payment percentage will be declared.
+With certain exceptions, creditors were required to submit their claims by the bar date, 12 September 2016.
+Subject to the terms of the Amending Scheme, the claims agreement process commenced after the bar date and upon completion of that claims agreement process a final Payment Percentage will be declared.

-In the meantime the Company continues to run-off the business and as: (1) certain conditions need to be met before the crystallisation provisions of the Amending Scheme become effective; and (2) not all claims will be crystallised under the Amending Scheme, the financial statements have been prepared on the going concern basis.
+In the meantime the Company continues to run-off the business and as not all claims will be crystallised under the Amending Scheme, the financial statements have been prepared on the going concern basis.